icerpc/icerpc-docs/pages/slice/language-guide/preprocessor-directives.md

 description: Learn about the Slice preprocessor.
 ---

-The Slice compiler contains a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) that can be used to [conditionally compile](https://en.wikipedia.org/wiki/Conditional_compilation) parts of a Slice file.
+The Slice compiler contains a [preprocessor] that can be used to [conditionally compile] parts of a Slice file.

-## Defining Symbols
+## Defining symbols

 A _symbol_ is a boolean variable that can be used by the preprocessor.
-But, instead of directly assigning values to them (like you would in C/C++), symbols can only ever be _defined_ or _undefined_:
+But, instead of directly assigning values to them (like you would in C/C++), symbols can only ever be defined or undefined:

 ```slice
 #define FOO // defines a symbol named `FOO`.